Mental Health Awareness Month

 Previous Mental Health Awareness Statistics

 In 2018 over 47 million adults experienced a mental health disorder with over 11 million experiencing a serious one.
-In 2016, over 7.5 million youth between the ages of 6-17 experienced a mental health disorder.
-Between 43%-64% of these people received treatment.
+Additionally, in 2016, over 7.5 million youth between the ages of 6-17 experienced a mental health disorder.
+In contrast, only 43%-64% of these people received treatment.

 With more awareness, more people can get treatment and begin the journey to mental wellness!